WandererGuy/ship_yolo_preannotate_labelme/README.md

 ## How it Works

 1. **Input:**
-   - A folder containing raw images (and subfolders).
+   - A folder containing subfolders which have raw images

 2. **Process:**
    - The tool processes the images and pre-annotates them using a YOLO model.